 Step 9: Compliance and Regulations

 In the United States, injection molding businesses are subject to a variety of regulatory requirements, including federal and state laws and regulations.
 These regulations address a variety of issues, such as worker safety, environmental protection, and product safety.
-To ensure compliance with these regulations, injection molding companies must first understand the requirements and then develop a compliance programme to address them.
+To ensure compliance with these regulations, injection molding companies must first understand the requirements and then develop a compliance program to address them.

 Worker safety is a critical regulatory requirement for injection molding companies.
 The Occupational Safety and Health Administration (OSHA) has established workplace safety standards, such as those for personal protective equipment, machine guarding, and hazardous materials handling.
 To ensure compliance with these standards, injection molding companies should develop safety policies and procedures, train employees, and assess the workplace for potential hazards on a regular basis.